fbpx

 Note: This area can look dramatically different depending on the time of year you visit.
 When we were there in mid-May, there was still lots of snow and you needed snowshoes to access some of the hiking paths.
 Later in the summer, however, the trails are covered in wildflowers.

-7. Sol Duc Falls
+3. Hike to Sol Duc Falls

-Sol Duc Falls Olympic Peninsula
+Sol Duc Falls Olympic National Park

 Walk a bit further and you’ll reach the main part of the falls, which is larger.
 You’ll definitely want to see both parts, but we actually enjoyed the first section more!

-8. Shi Shi Beach
+4. Camp on Shi Shi Beach

-Shi Shi Beach Olympic Peninsula
+Shi Shi Beach Olympic National Park

-To get to this somewhat remote beach, you’ll need to hike 2 miles on a muddy, jungly path on the Makah Indian Reservation.
 Once you reach the ocean, it is another 2 miles of walking on the sand to get to the dramatically stunning sea stacks.
 But oh man, is it worth it for the sunset.

 Being that it is quite a trek, we’d recommend a stop here only if you are camping overnight, or if you intend to spend the whole day exploring.